Why side sleeping boosts your sleep health

 How side sleeping can help with sleep apnea

 There are a variety of different treatment options for sleep apnea.
 The practice of deliberately avoiding sleeping on your back is called positional therapy.
 Research on sleep positional therapy points to side sleeping being very effective for treating sleep apnea.
-A recent study of 105 people with sleep apnea showed that 67% of them reduced their incidents of sleep apnea to less than five per hour (within the normal range).
+A recent study of 105 people with sleep apnea showed that 67 percent of them reduced their incidents of sleep apnea to less than five per hour (within the normal range).

 Most people cannot simply command their bodies to sleep on their sides throughout the duration of the night.
 Thankfully, there are a lot of products on the market, both over the counter and through a prescription, that assist with maintaining a side sleeping position.
 These generally range from specially shaped wedge pillows to wearable feedback devices that discourage the sleeper from rolling onto their back.